Connect with us

 Samsung 130-inch Micro RGB TV at CES 2026

-Instead, it serves as a showcase for how far the company believes Micro RGB can be pushed, and it stands as one of the boldest—and most technically ambitious—TVs shown at CES this year.
+However, it does serve as a showcase for how far the company believes Micro RGB can be pushed, and it stands as one of the boldest—and most technically ambitious—TVs shown at CES this year.

 What Is Micro RGB LED & Why It Matters